vmware-tanzu/application-accelerator-samples/spring-ai-chat/README.md

 kubectl get postgres -w
 ```

-Once the databse is runnig, then run the following series of commands to add the `vector` extension:
+Once the database is runnig, then run the following series of commands to add the `vector` extension:

 1. Exec into the postgres pg-container pod container:
     ```sh